 In the Enter section, select or clear Insert documentation comment stub checkbox.

-For Python, scroll to the Insert type placeholders in the documentation comment stub option and select or clear the checkbox as required.
-Refer to the option description for details.
+For Python, expand the Smart Keys node and select Python.
+Use the Insert type placeholders in the documentation comment stub option as required.

 Generate a PHPDoc block for a code construct

 To invoke generation of a PHPDoc block, do one of the following:

 Place the caret before the required code construct (class, method, function, and so on), type the opening block comment

 In the editor context menu, selectand choose the code construct to generate PHPDoc comments for.

 Press Alt+Insert, then select Generate PHPDoc blocks, and choose the code construct to generate PHPDoc comments for.